Macacoveio/RepData_PeerAssessment1/PA1_template.md

 medianSteps <- as.integer(median(totalSteps))
 ```

 This new histogram looks very much like the previous one and it shows us that, after filling missing values with the above-mentioned strategy, the daily total of steps still has its most common value between 10000 and 15000.
 The mean number becomes 10821 and the median changed to 11015.
-A shift in those values was expected, since, in the new dataset, a certain weekday may have been "favored" over the others, so to speak.
+A shift in those values was expected, since, in the new dataset, the proportion between weekdays has changed.

 ### Are there differences in activity patterns between weekdays and weekends?